KNnaobiV/PV_Data/readme.md

 # Vernay Project Overview

 ## Introduction
 The Vernay project consists of two main components: a data collector and a prediction model.
 The data collector is a prerequisite for running the prediction model, and it is responsible for gathering data related to photovoltaic (PV) system power generation.
-This data can be obtained either as CSV files or stored directly in an SQL database.
+This data can be obtained either as CSV files or stored directly in an PostgreSQL database.

 ## Data Collection Process
 ### CSV Files